ja0nz/bachelorarbeit/paper.md

 # Anatomy of an browsernative microservice

-After grasping the principles and some technical background the paper should illustrate a practical example to *browsernative microservices*.
-Googles library Polymer is a good start to learn about web components.
+After getting some confidence in microservice principles and some technical background the paper should illustrate a practical example to *browsernative microservices*.
+Googles library Polymer is a good place for learning about web components in depth.
 They even offer a command line tool for creating a polymer skeleton.
-One of their most famous proof of concept is the so-called [Polymer Shop](https://shop.polymer-project.org/) which is a fully-fledged online shop nested within a single custom element `<shop-app>`.
+One of their most famous proof of concept is the so-called [Polymer Shop](https://shop.polymer-project.org/) which is a fully-fledged online shop nested within a single custom root element `<shop-app>`.
 It has some elements for routing, managing view, service worker caching, theming, etc. The whole shop runs as a single application only fetching and sending resources but never reloading altogether.
-Let's assume we work in a sales engineering team of the Polymer Shop and need to rebuild checkout process.
+Let's assume we work in a sales engineering team of the Polymer Shop and need to rebuild the checkout microservice.

 A usual checkout has 3 to 4 steps: